navipartner/docs/content/en/docs/retail/varieties/how-to/matrix/index.md

 type: docs
 ---

 The Variety Matrix is used for configuring detailed item lines on various orders by matching the available attributes.
+You can enter the quantity that you’re selling from the sales order document.
 To set up variety matrix facilities on sales orders, follow the provided steps:

 1. Click the ![Lightbulb](Lightbulb_icon.PNG) button, enter **Variety Setup** and open the related link.
 2. Enable **Pop up Variety Matrix**.